ashleysol/oit-book-project/README.md

-# oit-book-project
+# oit-to-do-today
-Book/movie comparison project for Out In Tech mentorship program
+Visual to-do list for Out In Tech mentorship program